sfstoolbox/theory/dims/index.rst

-For a linear secondary source distribution with point source characteristics the 2.5D driving function is derived by introducing the linear expansion coefficients for a monopole source :eq:`point-linear-coefficients` into the driving function :eq:`freq-drivingfunction-linear` and solving the equation for :math:`y = y_\text{ref}` and :math:`z = 0`.
+For a linear secondary source distribution with point source characteristics the 2.5D driving function is derived by introducing the linear expansion coefficients for a monopole source :eq:`point-linear-coefficients` into the driving function :eq:`fd-drivingfunction-linear` and solving the equation for :math:`y = y_\text{ref}` and :math:`z = 0`.
 This results in a 2.5D driving function given after :cite:`Ahrens2012`, eq.
 (3.77) as

 .. math::
-    :label: freq-drivingfunction-linear-25d
+    :label: fd-drivingfunction-linear-25d

     D_{\text{linear},\text{2.5D}}(x_0,\w) = \frac{1}{2\pi}
         \int_{-\infty}^\infty \frac{\breve{S}(k_x,y_\text{ref},0,\w)}